laiapachon/ThomasEngine/README.md

 	- D: Moving camera Right
 	- MOUSE WHEEL: Zoom In and Out
 	- Alt+Left click: orbit around the camera position

+Important issues found:

+Constant memory leak found still unsolved

+In case that on release mode the scene is in black, press F button, disable the wireframe button and enable the texture button and it will work.

+Wireframe also gets activated by default

+The default camera position does not point to any gameObject of the scene so the user has to select the object from hierarchy and push F with the cursor over the scene tab in order to make the camera look at the gameObject.
+Disabling wireframe will show the object's textures.